SpookyNG/SpookyNG/README.md

 [✨] I'm interested in many things, but mainly in graphic design, AI, and recently in programming.

-[🎓] I’m currently learning codding on python.
+[🎓] I’m currently learning prompt engineering and codding on python.

 [💬] How to reach me?